 The term narcissist is being heard more often in Georgia and across the nation.
 One of the general characteristics of narcissism is having an unusually self-centered focus, which may cause harm to others.
 As reported by Psychology Today, a narcissist must always be in control, including when a relationship ends.
 The individual’s actions may not be without proclaiming that the other person is lying.

 With the recent increased awareness, many individuals have begun to question whether their spouse might be a narcissist.
-If questioned directly, however, a true narcissist generally denies his or her hurtful actions.
-He or she may even begin to implant doubt by causing a spouse to believe that they are imagining issues which are not really there.
+If questioned directly by a Marietta divorce attorney, however, a true narcissist generally denies his or her hurtful actions.
+He or she may even begin to implant doubt by causing a spouse to believe that they are imagining issues that are not really there.
 Oftentimes, the psychological or emotional abuse caused by a narcissist is real, and believing otherwise may only result in further emotional injury.
+This often makes divorce mediation very difficult, but not impossible.

 Narcissists may seek revenge